Maximus203/Frameworks/README.md

-# Frameworks
+# Frameworks MERN ( Mongo, Express, React, Node JS)

 Advanced Web Technology Course

-This repository will contain the code of the different TP during my Master courses You can practice reproducing these different examples and exercises
+This repository will contain the code of the different TP during my Master courses.

+You can practice reproducing these different examples and exercises.